 Most sequin fabrics can't be pressed as the heat will damage the sequins.
 You may be able to press the back but do a test first and make sure you have a pressing cloth handy to put between the fabric and the iron.

 If a seam allowance needs to be pressed in a certain direction, you may just be able to put a couple of tiny hand stitches to hold it in place instead.
 Alternatively just use finger pressing to open the seams.

 For sequins caught in the seam, a gentle tap with a flat hammer may flatten and open seams.
 These fabrics can be expensive so do a test before you start hitting it with a hammer and don't forget to put a pressing cloth in between to prevent marks.

 Sewing Sequin Fabric - In Conclusion

-So now you know all about sewing sequin fabric you can go and create something wonderful for your wardrobe or an amazing costume that will make you shine.
+So now you know all about how to sew sequin fabric, you can go and create some wonderful garments for your wardrobe or an amazing costume that will make you shine.